EuanScott/project-tweety/README.md

 The only real Pathway/Guideline that I am following is [this Flutter Roadmap](https://roadmap.sh/flutter).

-Ideas to work on, are logged as [Issues](https://github.com/EuanScott/project-tweety/issues) in the Github repo.
+Ideas to work on, are logged as [Issues](https://github.com/EuanScott/project-tweety/issues) in the GitHub repo.

 _Why a Flutter project_, you may ask?
 Well that's because at the time of writing this doc, I just came off a Flutter project and thought it would be cool to explore some things that I wasn't able to